Sensor Transplant Service

 If the sensor does not work, then we don’t charge you anything.
 If you want your old, dead camera back you will have to pay for shipping, or we can dispose of it for you.

-If new sensors of that type are still available from the manufacturer, then you do have the option of purchasing a new one and getting an entirely new camera at the regular list price.
+If your sensor does not work, and new sensors of that type are still available from the manufacturer, then you do have the option of purchasing a new one and getting an entirely new camera at the regular list price.
 You have no obligation to do so.